-- Determine if the shelter resident can stand on his or her own or will need a shower chair. - If a shower chair is needed, be sure to lock the shower chair in place or place against the shower wall. - To get a shower chair for a resident, you will need to speak to the Medical Health Services staff and then the Shelter Manager who will make the request to the Emergency Operations Center. - Give your shelter resident soap, washcloth, and shampoo so they can be as independent as possible. - Assist as needed. - Be very cautious and alert for possible slipping. - Ensure privacy. - If you need to get the water ready for the individual, the temperature should be approximately 85 degrees, and no hotter than 90 degrees. - The best way to determine the shower temperature is to put your hand in the water, and make sure it is not too hot before the person enters.
-It's much better to be a little cool, instead of too hot. - Follow instructions in the undressing section, if you need to assist the individual with removing their clothing prior to the shower or bath. - When finished with bathing, make sure all soap and shampoo are thoroughly rinsed - Assist with toweling if necessary.
+- If a shower chair is needed, be sure to lock the shower chair in place or place against the shower wall.

+- To get a shower chair for a resident, you will need to speak to the Medical Health Services staff and then the Shelter Manager who will make the request to the Emergency Operations Center.

+- Give your shelter resident soap, washcloth, and shampoo so they can be as independent as possible.

+- Assist as needed.

+- Be very cautious and alert for possible slipping.

+- Ensure privacy.

+- no hotter than 90 degrees.

+- prior to the shower or bath.

+- Assist with toweling if necessary.